-During the leasing process a tenant rep broker will submit a request for proposal (RFP) in which they ask the landlord to outline lease terms they are willing to offer.
-The initial proposal will not bind either party, but address the details of a potential lease such as timing, rental rate, tenant improvement amount, etc.
+During the leasing process, a tenant rep broker will submit a request for proposal (RFP) in which they ask the landlord to outline lease terms they are willing to offer.
+The initial proposal will not bind either party but will address the details of a potential lease such as timing, rental rate, tenant improvement amount, etc.

 A request for proposal is the beginning of the negotiation process.
 As mentioned earlier, a landlord broker will rely on their market intelligence as leverage to achieve the most favorable offer on behalf of the landlord.

-The landlord broker’s goal is to negotiate the most favorable terms for Landlord while minimizing potential risk.
+The landlord broker’s goal is to negotiate the most favorable terms for the landlord while minimizing potential risk.